Program Contact: Stanley Veliotis 203-582-7131

 • Dedicated program director

-Classes are offered both in a traditional on-campus setting as well online in the summer.
+Classes are offered both in a traditional on-campus setting as well as some courses offered online.

 Students in the Accelerated Dual-Degree BS/MSA (3+1) program live in one of the university’s housing options for the first three years.